Special Licenses in Illinois

 If you would like a detailed list of all rules which apply to motorists working as school bus drivers, visit the IL SOS website or send your request to:

-- Secretary of State
+Secretary of State

-- Driver Services Department
+Driver Services Department

-- 2701 South Dirksen Parkway
+2701 South Dirksen Parkway

 Springfield, IL 62723

 If you are in the process of seeking employment as a school bus driver, the school district representative in charge of the hiring process should be able to assist you in completing all of the necessary forms.
 For more information, please contact your local school district or the Illinois SOS.Other Topics in This SectionOrgan Donation Survey

 Are you currently registered as an Organ Donor?